Biosecurity for sheep owners

 The isolation area for new arrivals should have adequate fencing to ensure containment of isolated sheep.
 Location is important to minimise contamination of other paddocks and travel to and from the woolshed and yards.

-By using isolation areas and planned stock movements, it is possible to confine disease or pests to a specific area.
-This area could be either cropped or grazed by non-target species until the incursion has been dealt with or a sufficient time period has elapsed to ensure that the disease agent no longer poses a risk.
+By using isolation areas and planned livestock movements, it is possible to confine disease or pests to a specific area.
+This area could be either cropped or grazed by non-target species until the incursion has been dealt with, or sufficient time has elapsed to ensure that the disease agent no longer poses a risk.